-While there are no specific programmes targeting applicants for and beneficiaries for international protection, IEFP has included asylum seekers admitted to the regular procedure and beneficiaries of international protection among the target population of some of its employability support measures.
+While there are no specific programmes targeting applicants for and beneficiaries for international protection, asylum seekers admitted to the regular procedure and beneficiaries of international protection are included among the target population of some of IEFP's employability support measures.

-Governmental programmes Estágios ATIVAR.PT (which provides for 9 month paid internships) and Incentivo ATIVAR.PT (which provides financial incentives to employers who recruit employees for 12 months or longer under the obligation to provide them with vocational training)598 include refugees in its priority groups.599 As such, applicants are exempt of the need to be registered with IEFP for a certain period to be eligible and the financial support provided to the employer is increased by 10%.
+Governmental programmes Estágios ATIVAR.PT (which provides for 9 month paid internships) and Incentivo ATIVAR.PT (which provides financial incentives to employers who recruit employees for 12 months or longer under the obligation to provide them with vocational training)624 include refugees in its priority groups.625 As such, applicants are exempt of the need to be registered with IEFP for a certain period to be eligible and the financial support provided to the employer is increased by 10%.